Novak Djokovic loses to Holger Rune, again, this time at Italian Open

 “I know I can always play better,” Djokovic said.
 “I always like my chances in Grand Slams against anybody on any surface, best-of-five.
 Let’s see how it goes.”

-Rune, meanwhile, is boosting his credentials as a Grand Slam contender after a solid season on clay that included a runner-up finish in the Monte Carlo Masters, a title in Munich, and now a semifinal spot in Rome in his first main draw appearance.
+Rune, meanwhile, is boosting his credentials as a Grand Slam contender after a solid season on clay that included a runner-up finish in the Monte Carlo Masters, a title in Munich, and now a semifinal spot in his first main draw appearance in Rome.

-“Every match is a huge challenge for me when I play against Novak.
-He’s obviously one of the greatest that ever played the game,” Rune said.
-“I’m a huge fighter on the court and I leave everything when I play my matches."
+“I want to win a Grand Slam this year,” Rune said.
+“Obviously I hope it can be achieved at the French Open.
+If not, I hope to make it in the other two Grand Slams.”

 Djokovic stormed out to a 5-2 lead in the second but Rune rallied back, winning a 34-shot rally with a sublime backhand drop-shot winner to set up a key break.